Configuration

 -

-A connected HSM partition corresponds to a PKCS#11 slot with inserted token, both having the name of the partition.
+A connected HSM partition corresponds to a PKCS#11 slot with an inserted token, both having the name of the partition.

 -

-The provider assumes that partitions with the same user_name use the same credentials (redundant partitions).
+The provider assumes that partitions with the same

 -